dynamsoft-docs/mobile-document-scanner-docs-js/introduction/index.md

 ```
 The UI elements are modularized into distinct Views, each offering developer-friendly configuration options.
 These options enable flexible business logic through straightforward configuration objects, helping to reduce development costs and streamline maintenance.

-The following section provides a high-level overview of the Views, followed by a detailed look at two specific Views.
+The following section provides a high-level overview of the Views.

 ## Views